Mobile menu icon

 Image of hands, typing on keyboard

-The theme has close links with the Manchester Institute for Collaborative Research on Ageing as well as in the social sciences; and with HSE’s science programme on demographics.
+The platform has close links with the Manchester Institute for Collaborative Research on Ageing as well as in the social sciences; and with HSE’s science programme on demographics.

 • Kara Ng, The University of Manchester